language designed to elevate your airway practice

 |Double Set-Up||Pre-Oxygenation||Two Curve Theory|

-“The term ‘critical language’ refers to standardized communication in which specific terms or phrases have a clear, mutually agreed meaning.
-It is employed in healthcare and other high reliability industries to avoid ambiguity, flatten hierarchies and improve team situation awareness.
-Ideally it should not only improve clarity of communication but also trigger cognitive links to key priorities and actions required.”
+“Critical language refers to standardized communication in which specific terms or phrases have a clear, mutually agreed meaning.
+It is employed in healthcare and other high-reliability industries to avoid ambiguity, flatten hierarchies, and improve team situation awareness.
+Ideally, it should not only improve the clarity of communication but also trigger cognitive links to key priorities and actions required.”

 Critical Airways, Critical Language – N. Chrimes and T. M. Cook